 - Ensembles

 Students are tested and advanced to the next level every year with departmental lessons and exams called “juries,” ranging from meeting with an advisor to assess progress to recitals.
 Similar to most music education programs, you will audition to be accepted into JHU.
-You can check out the details here.

 Vanderbilt University